 How much do eye exam costs at Target?

-Prices for eye exams at Target will cost you about $55 with extra for pupil dilation.
+The eye exam costs at Target will cost you about $55 with extra for pupil dilation.
 Contact lens exams will run $110 and will cost more for astigmatism or other special factors.

 Eye Exam Costs at Target